-Red, and that includes Cherries.
+Valentine's Day is all about Chocolate and for me anything red, and that includes cherries.
 Remember your first Valentine's Day card?
 I bet it had a red heart on it.
 I used to love Chocolate Covered Cherries on Valentine's Day.

-This year I thought I'd post two recipes for Chocolate Cherry Truffles.
-One has alcohol (Kirsch-Cherry liqueur) and one is non-alcoholic.
+This year I thought I'd do two recipes for Chocolate Cherry Truffles.
+One has alcohol (Kirsch - cherry liqueur) and one is non-alcoholic.
 They're both easy to make which is what this blog is all about.

 adapted from Martha Stewart